 Passthru surveillance at the hotel did not turn up Noy.
 Phoning the hotel revealed she didn't work there anymore.
-Phoning up to the hotel's Human Resources Department, the agent found out that Noy had quit the hotel almost a year before.
+Phoning up to the hotel's Human Resources Department for details, the agent found out that Noy had quit the hotel almost a year before.
 Noy had not told this to William, who thought she still worked there.
 Indeed, Noy had just no-showed at work one day after picking up her last paycheck, rather than give notice, and the hotel had been unhappy about that.
 That was our first indication that Noy may have a pattern of just disappearing, inconsiderate of others.

-Walking back down into Noy's old hotel environment with the knowledge that Noy was nowhere around, the agent tried a social method to try to get any clues from any former coworkers who might know something significant. the agent posed as a Ramkamhaeng student looking for her friend Noy, but found that Noy didn't really mix much with her co-workers, there had been some turnover among Noy's coworkers since then, and nobody who was still there had any idea where she went.
+Walking back into Noy's old hotel environment with the knowledge that Noy was nowhere around, the agent tried a social method to try to get any clues from any former coworkers who might know something significant. the agent posed as a Ramkamhaeng student looking for her friend Noy, but found out that Noy didn't really mix much with her co-workers, there had been some turnover among Noy's coworkers since then, and nobody who was still there had any idea where Noy went.
 There were some new workers in Noy's department who hadn't been there long enough to even know who Noy was.
 It was a dead end socially.

 The hotel (and later, other sources) had a Bangkok home address for Noy on Ramkamhaeng soi 39, which we checked out later, but Noy had moved out long before, with no forwarding address.

-William's response to all this was initially one of shock and denial, even disbelief, and that eventually switched to feelings of betrayal and rage.
+William's response to all this was initially one of shock and denial, even disbelief.
+That eventually switched to feelings of betrayal and rage.

 At this point, William started to tell us some interesting things, which he should have told us before.
 She had dropped contact with him immediately after he sent her some more money.
 At that time, he didn't have the money to send, and had asked her if she could wait until his paycheck later that month, but in an unusual event she hurried him, saying that she must have it by a specific date, and it absolutely could not be later than that.
 He met the deadline, and didn't hear from her after that.